-Declare cash of 10,000 Euros or more (or the equivalent in another currency) if you are travelling between Austria and any non-European Union (EU) country.
-This includes notes and coins, money orders, cheques and traveller's cheques.
-If you fail to declare your cash or you give incorrect information on entry to, or exit from, Austria, you will be fined.
-You don't need to declare cash if you are travelling to or from another EU country.
+Declare cash of 10,000 Euros or more (or the equivalent in another currency) if travelling between Austria and any non-European Union (EU) country.
+This includes notes and coins, money orders, cheques and travellers cheques.
+If you fail to declare your cash or give incorrect information on entry to, or exit from, Austria, you will be fined.
+You don't need to declare cash if you're travelling to or from another EU country.

 Safety and security

 Terrorism is a threat throughout the world, including in Europe.
-In recent years, terrorists have staged attacks in a number of European cities, including Brussels, Glasgow, London, Madrid, Moscow, Paris, Copenhagen, Oslo and Volgograd.
+In recent years, terrorists have staged attacks in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.

 - Be alert to possible threats, especially in public places.